 - For our non-UVA attendees, unfortunately, we’re unable to provide ArcGIS Pro licenses.
-Our typical suggestion would be to take advantage of one of the public computer labs on Grounds.
-However given our current situation, we think the best bet is to acquire a personal use license.
+Our suggestion would be to take advantage of one of the public computer labs on Grounds.
+If you are hesitant to use an indoor public space, another option is to acquire a personal use license.
 We know this isn’t ideal for some, and we apologize for the inconvenience.

 - For our attendees with a Mac computer, ArcGIS Pro is not Mac compatible.
-There are several ways in which Windows can be run on a Mac, including a multi-boot utility like BootCamp or a virtual machine, both of which require expertise we’re unable to provide.
-For UVA affiliates, the simplest solution is to take advantage of the UVA Hive which provides access to Pro.
+There are several ways to run Windows on a Mac, including a multi-boot utility like BootCamp or a virtual machine, both of which require expertise we’re unable to provide.
+For UVA affiliates, the simplest solution is to take advantage of UVA’s Remote Apps which provides access to Pro.

-We’ve covered potential challenges, so let’s talk about benefits.
 Workshops will be recorded and made available for asynchronous learning, virtually (see what I did there?) eliminating the ever-problematic scheduling conflict.
 If you can’t attend in real-time, give them a watch when your schedule allows.
 Hit a snag and need a refresher?
 Feel free to watch again, as many times as you want.
-Tune in for some GIS learnin’ and chortle freely at our mussed hair and terrible jokes.
+Tune in for some GIS learnin’ and chortle freely at our WFH hair and mediocre dad jokes.

 All sessions are one hour and assume participants have no previous experience using GIS.
 Sessions will be hands-on demonstrations with step-by-step tutorials and expert assistance.
-All sessions will be taught on Wednesdays from 10AM to 11AM and are free and open to the UVa and larger Charlottesville community.
-Late-comers are welcome and encouraged, registration is open until 1 hour before class.
-Use the links below to register and get a Zoom link.
+All sessions will be taught on Tuesdays from 2PM to 3PM and are free and open to the UVa and larger Charlottesville community.
+Registration is required, please use the links below to sign up and get a Zoom link.
+Late-comers are welcome and encouraged, registration remains open until 1 hour before class.

 Here’s your chance to get started with geographic information systems software in a friendly, jargon-free environment.
 This workshop introduces the skills you need to make your own maps.
 Along the way you’ll get a taste of Earth’s most popular GIS software (ArcGIS) and a gentle introduction to cartography.
 You’ll leave with your own cartographic masterpieces and tips for learning more in your pursuit of mappiness at UVa.